Evolution of expected values in open quantum systems: Energetic Implications

 The power includes the standard mechanical contribution $\langle\partial H/\partial t\rangle$ due to Hamiltonian driving, plus the \textit{coherence power} $i\langle [\Omega, H]\rangle$, which is related to the level of incompatibility between the local Hamiltonian $H$, which governs the free evolution of the system, and the effective Hamiltonian $\Omega$ that governs the evolution of the eigenbasis of $\rho$ when the interactions with the environment are included.
 Contrary to intuition, it is important to emphasize that $\Omega$ and $H$ are not directly related a priori.
 Instead, $\Omega$ depends on the global Hamiltonian, not solely on the local Hamiltonian $H$.
-Accordingly, the coherence power is related to the work needed to deviate the quantum trajectory from the natural evolution defined by $H$ when the system is isolated from the environment.
+Accordingly, the coherence power is the work per unit of time needed to deviate the quantum trajectory from the natural evolution defined by $H$ when the system is isolated from the environment.

 Naturally, if the rotation of the eigenstates of $\rho$ is not modified by the interaction with the environment, $\Omega$ and $H$ commute.
-Therefore, in this case, no additional power is required to produce the new evolution.
+Therefore, no additional power is required to produce the new evolution.
 However, in the general case, both evolutions will be different, and since the local Hamiltonian $H$ fixes the natural evolution of the state of the system (and therefore, of the eigenbasis), deviations from that behaviour may imply an energy exchange with the environment, which can be evaluated as the expected value of the commutator between both operators.

-Finally, it is important to notice that, in many situations of interest, both $H$ and $\Omega$ are time-independent.
-In those cases, the total power corresponds to the expected value of the time-independent Hermitian operator $\mathbb{P}_{H}$, so it can be considered as a quantum observable.
+In the case where both $H$ and $\Omega$ are time-independent, the total power corresponds to the expected value of the time-independent Hermitian operator $\mathbb{P}_{H}$, so it can be considered as a quantum observable.
 For this reason we will call $\mathbb{P}_{H}$ \textit{the power operator}.

-\subsection{Example: a two-level system}
+\section{Example: a two-level system}

-\subsubsection{Physical interpretation of coherence work}
+\subsection{Physical interpretation of coherence work}